 ECON 4007.
 QUANTITATIVE METHODS IN ECONOMICS.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: ECON 3021, ECON 3022 and ESMA 3101or MATE 3101.
+Prerequisites: ECON 3021 and ECON 3022 and (MATE 3101 or ESMA 3101).

 Application of the concepts and techniques of quantitative analysis to the field of economics; quantitative aspects of demand-supply analysis, production functions, design of economic models, and other topics.